Can Local Learning Match Self-Supervised Backpropagation?: Training self-supervised objectives with BP-approximation methods

 \section{Training self-supervised objectives with BP-approximation methods}

-We compare our proposed learning rules with feedback to two other existing biologically plausible BP-approximation frameworks: Directed Feedback Alignment (DFA) \citep{nokland2016dfa} and Predictive Coding (PC) \citep{whittington2017predictivecoding}.
-More specifically, we use these methods as approximations of backpropagation in the End-to-End training of the CLAPP objective.
+We compare our local-SSL rules to two existing biologically plausible BP-approximation frameworks: Directed Feedback Alignment (DFA) \citep{nokland2016dfa} and Predictive Coding (PC) \citep{whittington2017predictivecoding}.
+More specifically, we use these methods as approximations of BP-CLAPP where the CLAPP objective is applied in the final output layer.

 \paragraph{Self-supervised Directed Feedback Alignment} In DFA, the partial derivative of the loss with respect to the final layer activity $\delta^L = \partial \BPL/\partial z^L$ is directly projected to each intermediate layer through a random fixed matrix: $\delta^l = F^l \delta^L$.
 The feedforward weight is then updated with: $\Delta W_{ji}^{l} = \delta_j^{l} \rho'(a_j^{l}) z_i^{l-1}$.
 When a shallow network is trained using DFA on a simple task like MNIST, the network evolves such that $\delta^{l}$ in intermediate layers would approximate the true partial derivative $\partial \BPL / \partial z^{l}$.